 One of the hardest challenges for the North Vietnamese government was economic reform and food production.
-With its mountainous terrain and shortage of arable land, northern Vietnam had never been self sufficient; historically, it relied on imports of rice and other foodstuffs from the south.
-Lao Dong policies were strongly influenced by the five year economic plans in the Soviet Union and communist China.
-In 1957 Ho Chi Minh announced a “three year plan for the development and reorganisation of the economy” This three year plan (1958-60) would begin implementing socialist policies in North Vietnam.
+With its mountainous terrain and chronic shortage of arable land, northern Vietnam had never been self-sufficient; historically, it relied on imports of rice and other foodstuffs from the south.
+Lao Dong policies were strongly influenced by the five-year economic plans in the Soviet Union and communist China.
+In 1957 Ho Chi Minh announced a “three-year plan for the development and reorganisation of the economy” This three-year plan (1958-60) would begin implementing socialist policies in North Vietnam.
 The Lao Dong initiated land reforms that closely followed the Chinese model.
-All land, individual enterprises and privately owned wealth was seized; land was first redistributed to landless peasants, then reorganised into large agricultural co-operatives.
+All land, individual enterprises and privately owned wealth were seized; land was first redistributed to landless peasants, then reorganised into large agricultural co-operatives.

 Bernard Fall, writer

 By the end of 1960 the Lao Dong’s economic reforms were yielding results.
-North Vietnam had more than 40,000 agricultural co-operatives, spanning almost nine tenths of the country’s farmland.
+North Vietnam had more than 40,000 agricultural co-operatives, spanning almost nine-tenths of the country’s farmland.
 Rice production reached 5.4 million tons, more than double pre-war figures.
 There was growth in the production of other foods, including corn, sweet potatoes and beans.
-The three year plan set ambitious targets in other parts of the economy, such as 86 per cent growth in traditional manufacturing and almost 170 per cent in heavy industry.
-These targets were not met, nevertheless North Vietnam made considerable progress towards them, largely due to assistance from its socialist allies.
-North Vietnam inherited 28 factories from the French; with Chinese and Soviet materials and advice they constructed more than 100 new factories.
+The three-year plan set ambitious targets in other parts of the economy, such as 86 percent growth in traditional manufacturing and almost 170 percent in heavy industry.
+These targets were not met, nevertheless, North Vietnam made considerable progress towards them, largely due to assistance from its socialist allies.
+North Vietnam inherited 28 factories from the French; with Chinese and Soviet materials and advice, they constructed more than 100 new factories.
 By 1960 the North was able to mine its own coal, manufacture its own farm machinery, produce its own bricks and building supplies, build its own barges and ferries and generate its own electricity.
 Industrialisation was not without its problems.
 North Vietnam was desperately short of skilled technicians and experts, such as engineers, architects and metallurgists to oversee its larger projects.
-The country was also chronically short of cash, which it needed to fund imports of raw materials.
+The country was also chronically short of cash, which was needed to fund imports of raw materials.

 1. North Vietnam was formed as a transitional state, by the Geneva Accords of 1954.
 It became a communist state, ruled by one party (the Lao Dong) and governed by a Soviet-style Politburo.